Litauen/docs.bannerlordmodding.lt/modding/crashes.md

 ## ArgumentOutOfRangeException

     Message: Index was out of range.
 Must be non-negative and less than the size of the collection.
 Parameter name: index

+??? failure "FillGarrisonPartyOnNewGame - GarrisonTroopsCampaignBehavior - OnNewGameCreatedPartialFollowUpEvent"
+    REASON: no Party Template for some culture's garrison

 ??? failure "AddBlockadeVisuals - RefreshPartyIcon"
     REASON: incorrectly set town_port, town_blockade_end or town_blockade_start entities in scene.xscene file (Main_map)